-Historically, there has been no public market of the Company's common stock.
-The fair value of the shares of common stock underlying the Company's share-based awards was estimated on each grant date by the Company's board of directors.
+Prior to the Company's IPO in November 2022, there was no public market of the Company's common stock.
+The fair value of the shares of common stock underlying the Company's share-based awards was estimated on each grant date by the Company's board of directors based on then current facts and circumstances.
 To determine the fair value of the Company's common stock underlying option grants, the board of directors considered, among other things, input from management and recent third-party financings consummated by the Company.
-In connection with the preparation of the financial statements for the three and nine months ended September 30, 2022 and the period from September 13, 2021 (inception) through September 30, 2021, the Company performed a retrospective review of the fair value of its common stock related to the current events available.
+In connection with the preparation of the financial statements for the three months ended March 31, 2022, the Company performed a retrospective review of the fair value of its common stock related to the current events available.